GdKent/Introduction-to-Machine-Learning/README.md

 If you find this repository useful and end using it in your research or teaching, please cite it as the following:

-[G. D. Kent].
-(2024). *Introduction to Machine Learning*.
-GitHub. [https://github.com/GdKent/Introduction-to-Machine-Learning](https://github.com/GdKent/Introduction-to-Machine-Learning)
+G. D. Kent. *Introduction to Machine Learning*.
+GitHub, [https://github.com/GdKent/Introduction-to-Machine-Learning](https://github.com/GdKent/Introduction-to-Machine-Learning), 2024

 ## License